Who we are:

-Karl is featured in "Cool Careers in Math," a new booklet designed to interest teenagers in mathematics, just published by Sally Ride Science.
-He and Saki, Fabricio Olsson, and Deanna Ross are performing for the San Jose Children's Discovery Museum's Legacy for Children Award 2010, honoring Physicist/Astronaut Sally Ride on Friday, May 14.
+Karl is featured in "Cool Careers in Math," a new booklet designed to interest teenagers in mathematics, recently published by Sally Ride Science.
+He and Saki, Fabricio Olsson, and Deanna Ross performed for the San Jose Children's Discovery Museum's Legacy for Children Award 2010, honoring Physicist/Astronaut Sally Ride on Friday, May 14.

 More on the Company

 |Please make your tax deductible contribution using the form below.|